zachvalenta/jvns.ca/content/post/2016-12-04-container-networking.markdown

 container stuff is -- what is even going _on_ with the networking?!

 There are a lot of different ways you can network containers together, and the documentation on the internet about how it works is often pretty bad.
-I got really confused about all of this, so I'm going to try to
+I got really confused about all of this, so I'm going to try to explain what it all is in laymen's terms.

+(I don't like to rant here, but I really have been frustrated with the state of the documentation on this networking stuff.)

 ### what even is container networking?

 When you run a program in a container, you have two main options:

-* run the program in the host network namespace
+* run the program in the host network namespace.
+This is normal networking -- if you run a program on port 8282, it will run on port 8282 on the computer.
+No surprises.
 * run the program in its *own* network namespace

 If you have a program running in its own network namespace (let's say on port